← Back to research

 FactorAssessment

-Financial HealthStrong — Series B funding
+Financial HealthStrong — Series B funding (~$49.9M total raised)[2]

-Market PositionLeader — 400K+ users, strong testimonials
+Market PositionLeader — 400K+ claimed users, strong testimonials; 2.4/5 Trustpilot is a counter-signal[8]

 Community/EcosystemGrowing — 20K+ LinkedIn followers